TT5H/spoof-d/README.md

 # spoofy

 > **⚠️ Work in Progress**: This is a modernized fork of the original `spoof` project, updated for compatibility with modern macOS (Sequoia 15.4+, Tahoe 26+). **Currently only macOS is fully supported.** Modern Windows and Linux support is planned but not yet implemented.
-Use at your own risk.

 ### Easily spoof your MAC address on macOS!